ehsanidev/Introduction-to-Algorithms/Introduction-to-Algorithms.md

 # Summary of Introduction to Algorithms Lecture 1

+## Overview
-## OverviewThe first lecture of the "Introduction to Algorithms" course is presented by Jason Ku, who introduces the course along with instructors
+The first lecture of the "Introduction to Algorithms" course is presented by Jason Ku, who introduces the course along with instructors
 Eric Demaine and Justin Solomon.
 The focus of the course is not just to develop algorithms for solving computational problems, but also to communicate, prove correctness, and argue efficiency of these solutions.
 The lecture covers fundamental concepts such as defining problems and algorithms, the importance of communication, methods of proving correctness (such as induction), and assessing the efficiency of these algorithms.